10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 10 low-cap crypto coins with potential

-So what are the best low-cap altcoins to invest in?
-Well, predicting the future is never accurate, especially in the case of the crypto market, and low-cap altcoins are even less predictable.
+With AI coins being some of the best performers in Q3 2025 and the total AI-crypto sector reaching between $24-27 billion in market capitalization, we've identified these promising projects.
+Predicting the future is never accurate, especially in the case of the crypto market, and low-cap altcoins are even less predictable.
 Nevertheless, thorough research and analysis allow certain assumptions to be made.

 Celer Network (CELR)